-The construction of the Belfast City Hall was finished in 1906.
-This building was built to celebrate the recognition of Belfast as a city by the Queen Vitória in 1888.
+The construction of Belfast City Hall was completed in 1906.
+It was built to celebrate Queen Victoria’s recognition of Belfast as a city in 1888.

-The interior of the building is a tribute to the victims of the sinking of the Titanic.
-The visit to the Belfast City Hall is free and there are several reasons to visit it, such as the Grand Staircase, the Reception Room, the Great Hall and the Titanic Memorial Garden.
+The interior of the building is a tribute to all those who died in the wreck of the Titanic.
+The entrance to the Belfast City Hall is free of charge and there are several reasons for interest, among which are the Grand Staircase, the Reception Room, the Great Hall and the Titanic Memorial Garden.

 Tour de Street Art

-Belfast is a vibrant and young city.
-Part of the history of Belfast can be seen in the facades of the buildings throughout the city.
-Several themes are portrayed, from politics to the civil war.
-If you pay attention, you will see that there are many portraits of the artistic and intellectual success of the city.
+Belfast is a vibrant, young city.
+Part of the city’s history can be seen on the facades of buildings scattered throughout the city.
+There are several themes portrayed, from politics to civil war.
+There is no lack of portraits of the artistic and intellectual success of the city.

-The Cathedral Quarter is the busiest area in the city and it is the home to the most famous pubs in the city, including The Dark House (has one of the Game of Thrones gates), Duke of York, The Harper Bar and Sunflower.
+The Cathedral Quarter is the busiest area in the city and concentrates the most famous pubs in the city, highlighting The Dark House (has one of the gates of Game of Thrones), Duke of York, The Harper Bar and Sunflower.

-Bradbury Place is another area with many pubs.
-This area is less visited by tourists.
-It is located near the Queen’s University and it is more frequented by residents and students, making the prices cheaper.
+The Bradbury Place is another pub area.
+This area is less touristic and is close to Queen’s University.
+It is more frequented by residents and students, making prices cheaper.

 Titanic Museum and SS Nomadic

-The main symbol of Belfast is the Titanic and, throughout the city, we find many symbols associated with the ship.
-The capital of Northern Ireland was once the largest hub of the maritime industry worldwide, with the headquarters of the company that built the Titanic – H&W.
+The main symbol of Belfast is undoubtedly the Titanic, and throughout the city, we find symbols associated with the ship.
+The capital of Northern Ireland was once the world’s largest shipping hub, with the headquarters of the company that built the Titanic – H&W.

-There, you can see what the first, second and third-class cabins looked like, see reports of the survivors, you can digitally visit the ship’s floors, among many other things.
+It is possible to see what the first, second and third class cabins were like, see reports of survivors, visit the ship’s floors digitally, among many other things.

-The visit to the Titanic museum includes a visit to the ship SS Nomadic, the only ship of the White Star Line, the company responsible for Titanic rights, that currently exists.
-The SS Nomadic transported passengers from Cherbourg, France, to the Titanic.
-By visiting this ship we can have a better perception of the Titanic’s interior and its grandiosity and good taste.
+The visit to the Titanic museum includes a visit to the SS Nomadic, the only ship of the White Star Line, the company responsible for the Titanic’s rights, which currently exists.
+The SS Nomadic transported passengers from Cherbourg in France to the Titanic.
+On this ship, it is possible to get a more realistic idea of the interior of the Titanic and its greatness and good taste.

 Get lost in the streets

-Is there a better way to get to know a new city?
+Is there a better way to discover a city?
 I don’t think so!
-I think it is always a good idea to have a few hours to walk without a destination and find the little corners that don’t appear in the itineraries.
+In any city it is always good to reserve a few hours to explore the corners that do not appear in the itineraries.